warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmunfaqs.md

 #### Will this be an in-person conference?
 Yes - we are proud to announce that our conference will be <b> in-person </b> as normal!

-#### How will the conference be affected by COVID-19?
-We are committed to ensuring the safety of our delegates and staff, and as such are following Unviersity and UK Government guidlines throughout.
-Please refer to our <a href="http://warwickun.org/warmun/policies"> Policies and Statements </a> page for more information on how we plan to keep you safe.

 #### How much is the conference fee?
 £29.
 There is also a social pack available, for which the fee is £39.
 Once we receive your delegate application, we will get in touch with you to arrange the payment of the conference fee, which will be on the Warwick Student Union website.